 Explanation: The larger the area, the more energy is lost in the form of heat during each magnetic cycle.

-Properties and Application of Ferromagnetic Materials:
+Properties and Applications of Ferromagnetic Materials:

 Properties: High permeability, strong attraction to magnets, susceptibility to magnetization.